-They concluded that: “Finding candidates should involve proactive, aggressive outreach— a marked contrast with the insular, reactive approach used by most nonprofits.”
+They concluded: “Finding candidates should involve proactive, aggressive outreach— a marked contrast with the insular, reactive approach used by most nonprofits.”

 Thus, executive transitions were framed as the time to take a pulse on the organization’s health, a process to combine with strategic direction setting, and “an opportunity for board development.”

-From this emerged the Executive Transition Management (ETM) model—a three-phase model comprised of prepare, search, and onboard phases.
+From this emerged the Executive Transition Management (ETM) model—a three-phase model comprising prepare, search, and onboard phases.

 During the prepare phase, “the organization looks at its future direction and pressing transition challenges and opportunities as well as the skills and competencies it will need from its next executive.”